 Blood Sugar Regulation

-The pancreas and thyroid are closely related and have significant influence on each other.
-Reduced thyroid hormone levels can limit pancreatic action resulting in poor glucose absorption in the gut, breakdown of insulin, and glucose insulin interaction.
+The pancreas and thyroid are closely related and have a significant influence on each other.
+Reduced thyroid hormone levels can limit pancreatic action resulting in poor glucose absorption in the gut, breakdown of insulin, and glucose-insulin interaction.
 These elements can cause a glucose deficiency, ultimately decreasing cellular energy resulting in physical and mental fatigue.

 Children with low thyroid hormone may experience inhibited bone growth, which can affect the child’s physical development.

 Brain and Mood